 Here’s a closer look at the pattern on the wheel shields:

-Finally I moved on to adding blue LED lights to give the Tron Segway some kind of glow even when the tape wasn’t reflecting light.
+Finally, I moved on to adding blue LED lights to give the Tron Segway some glow even when the tape wasn’t reflecting light.
 I had recently purchased several sets of battery-powered lights during Target’s after-Christmas clearance sale at just $3 each.

 The completed Tron Segway